TITANDERP/Voxelator/README.md

 Notes:
 I have not tested this on a rotated mesh.
 With further testing I may improve on this.

 It is necessary for a uniform scale on the mesh that is to be voxelated.
 In otherwords make sure your x scale, y scale, and z scale are all the same. (dimensions may be non-uniform)

+I do suggest setting your image scaling to "closest" under your mesh's material settings to fully cover each face in a single color.

 Installation:
 To install simply go to the top tool bar in blender under edit> preferences > addons > install, then choose voxelator.py